BioBlitz Taxonomy Enhancements

 The ability to "link" tables between Access databases made data integration with the ATBI database easy.
 In particular, when searching for a species, the user could search the entire ITIS species list or just the species already added to the ATBI database.
 Since there was significant overlap of species that were pre-loaded in the Great Smoky database with the Jug Bay site, the majority of volunteer searches would be for species already in the ATBI database.
 Species from spreadsheets listing species already known to be found at Jug Bay were also added to the ATBI database before the BioBlitz.

 The volunteers entering the data greatly appreciated the easier method for looking up scientific names.
 The combination of ATBI with the taxonomic supplement was used for several BioBlitzes at three locations for several years.
-The 2007 results are available on the Jug Bay web site.
+The 2007 results and 2009 results are available on the Jug Bay web site.

 - Using the ATBI database provided a good underlying database without having to do significant development and was available within the short lead time for the event.